-The discount rate used to measure the total pension liability was 7.125% in 2019 from 7.25% in 2018, respectively.
+The discount rate used to measure the total pension liability was 7.00% in 2020 and 7.125% in 2019, respectively.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rate and that contributions from participating employers will be made at actuarially determined rates as set by statute.
 Based on those assumptions, SERS fiduciary net position was projected to be available to make all projected future benefit payments of current active and non-active SERS members.
 Therefore, the long-term expected rate of return on SERS investments was applied to all periods of projected benefit payments to determine the total pension liability.